 Cutting curly hair every 4 to 6 weeks will not only keep your tresses in top shape, it will also stop the ends from losing their curl and going straight.
 Layering curly hair can make it easier to handle and achieve hairstyles, but make sure the hairdresser doing the layering understands curly hair and how your curls will fall when layered.
 A good stylist will be able to advise you on a haircut that will make the most of your curls.

-To care for curly hair, washing is important, but washing everyday can strip the hair of its natural oils, which are the best way to keep your curls healthy.
+To care for curly hairstyles, washing is important, but washing everyday can strip the hair of its natural oils, which are the best way to keep your curls healthy.
 It is a good idea to use a shampoo and a conditioner that is designed specifically for curly hair and that is full of moisturizers but also has frizz reducers.

 - Work shampoo through your scalp and let the suds run through the rest of your hair.